 Under normal circumstances a nitrogen deficiency does not occur quickly.
-During intense stress or a growth spurt, however, the plant is more susceptible to deficiencies.
-Make sure you use the right fertiliser.
-A well-composed fertiliser contains more than enough available nitrogen.
-By using basic nutrients like Alga Grow, Alga Bloom, Terra Grow, Terra Bloom, HydroA&B, CocosA&B, you will decrease the chance of a nitrogen deficiency.
-Please always be aware that abiotic factors like temperature, light intensity, acidity, amount of moisture and wind strength can also have a big influence on deficiencies.
+However, during intense stress or a growth spurt the plant is more susceptible to deficiencies.
+By using one of our basic nutrients (like Alga Grow and Alga Bloom), you reduce the likelihood of a deficiency.
+Also keep abiotic factors in mind.
+These include temperature, light intensity, acidity, amount of moisture and wind strength.

 Are the leaves yellowed?
 Then fertilise your plants with a fertiliser with a high nitrogen content like Terra Grow.
 We also call this a fertiliser with a high N value.
 These can be applied as foliar fertiliser.

 Nitrogen is an essential nutrient for your plant.
 It is required for the creation of chlorophyll.
 In turn, chlorophyll is needed for photosynthesis.
 A plant uses photosynthesis to grow.
 Additionally, nitrogen is part of the amino acids.
 These are used to form proteins.
 Proteins are needed for every conceivable process in the plant.
 For instance, they stimulate growth and promote fruit development.